Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 ### Styles
 - You can save the prompts using the Styles function to reuse them in the future.
+  - For `webui v1.5` and prior: Click the `💾` button to save; Click the `📋` button to load after selecting a style in the dropdown
+  - For `webui v1.6`: Click the `🖌️` button to open the Style Dialogue
+    - Alternatively, install this [Extension](https://github.com/Haoming02/sd-webui-boomer) to restore the old functionalities
+      > Learn how to install [Extensions](#extensions)

 ### Brackets
 - You can use `( )` to increase the influence of a prompt.